josephryan/RyanLab/SandBox/README.md

 ### 1.2 _Rationale_

-An in-depth understanding of phylogenetic relationships is essential
+An in-depth understanding of phylogenetic relationships is essential to understand how holothurians have adapted to the varied environments that they inhabit.
+Additionally, comprehension of their evolutionary relationships can directly influence fishing and conservation initiatives.
+The combination of a backbone phylogeny built with hundreds of genes and high-quality baits for target enrichment, will help bring phylogenetic resolution to this fascinating group of animals and provide an important set of resources for systematists to conduct low-cost phylogenetic and population sampling.

 ### 1.3 _Objectives_

 The overall objective is to test the recently proposed topology (Miller et al. 2017) of higher-level relationships of holothurians.
 With the sea cucumber orthogroups identified through our phylogenetic analysis, and our recently published draft *Australostichopus mollis* genome (Long et al. 2016) we will design a set of target-enrichment baits for Holothuroidea.
-The combination of a backbone phylogeny built with hundreds of genes and high-quality baits for target enrichment, will help bring phylogenetic resolution to this fascinating group of animals and provide an important set of resources for systematists to conduct low-cost phylogenetic and population sampling.

 ## 2 STUDY DESIGN AND ENDPOINTS